Moriba Jah: Career

 Jah has stated that the United States Strategic Command cannot accurately track all satellites, and their current data could be biased, noisy and corrupt.
 He gave formal congressional testimony to the Federal government of the United States in 2017, discussing a Civil Space Traffic Management system.
 He stated that he believes that the USSC should create a global, accessible, and transparent space traffic management system, which would protect spacecraft from debris and a lack of monitoring.

 Jah has served as a member of the delegation at the United Nations Committee on the Peaceful Uses of Outer Space and chairs the NATO SCI-279-TG activity on Space Domain Awareness.
 He was appointed as Core Faculty to the University of Texas at Austin Institute for Computational Engineering and Sciences in 2018 where he directs the Computational Astronautical Sciences and Technologies group (CAST).
 He has discussed astrodynamics and space policy on NPR, The BBC and National Geographic.

 At The University of Texas at Austin, Jah is a Distinguished Scholar with the Robert S. Strauss Center for International Security and Law.
 In 2024, Jah was promoted to full professor.
 Jah's published works include the areas of space situational awareness, space traffic management, spacecraft navigation, space surveillance and tracking, multi-source information fusion, and intersection with space security and safety.
-He has previously served as Associate Editor of the IEEE Transactions on Aerospace and Electronic Systems and is currently for the Elsevier Advances in Space Research.
-In 2021, Jah co-founded Privateer Space with Steve Wozniak and Alex Fielding, where he serves as Chief Scientist.
+He has previously served as associate editor of the IEEE Transactions on Aerospace and Electronic Systems and is currently for the Elsevier Advances in Space Research.
+In 2021, Jah co-founded Privateer Space with Steve Wozniak and Alex Fielding, where he serves as chief scientist.

+On January 5 2023, Jah was appointed by the Secretary of Defense to the U.S. Air Force Scientific Advisory Board.